Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 A commonly used option is the use of directional antennas to pick up signals from terrestrial relays located on the coast.

-These antennas, mounted on the boat, can improve reception, but they generally need to be pointed towards the source of the signal, which can be restrictive in open sea.
+These boat-mounted antennas can improve reception, but they generally need to be pointed at the signal source, which can be restrictive in open sea.

-The price of these antennas is extremely variable, ranging from around a hundred euros to €2,000 for the most high-performance models.
+The price of these antennas is extremely variable, ranging from around a hundred euros to €2,000 for the highest-performance models.

 Traditional satellites